gibbok/react-color-picker-palette/README.md

 ### Installation

-In your terminal navigate to you `package.json` file and run:
+This package is [available on npm](https://www.npmjs.com/package/react-color-picker-palette), to install it, use your terminal and navigate to you `package.json` file and run:

 `npm i react-color-picker-palette`